Managing a BSCFC Team

 Apart from the playing kit all equipment remains the property of the Club and it is each manager’s responsibility to look after the equipment.
 In the event of any equipment being damaged or lost this must be reported to the kit officer for record keeping purposes and for ordering any necessary replacements.

 All teams play in the same kit and each kit has a minimum recyclable life of 2 years, except for socks which are replaced annually.
-As a club we align shirt replacement to a 2-year cycle with new kit provided for the odd-numbered age groups: U7, U9, U11, U13, U15 & U17.
-This means you should only expect occasional replacement shirts between these ages for new players.
+As a club we align shirt replacement to a 2-year cycle with new kit provided in odd-numbered years: 2021, 2023 etc. This means that between these years you should only expect occasional replacement shirts for new players.

 Kits belong to the player.
-If kit is lost or damaged it is the responsibility of the player to replace or repair the lost or damaged item.
+If kit is lost, damaged or outgrown it is the responsibility of the player to replace or repair the lost or damaged item.

 In the event of a colour clash it is usually the away team that changes.
 Each age group has been assigned at least one “away” kit which is kept in the locked store room in the clubhouse at The Barons Park, Friedberg Avenue (next to the Harvest Moon pub).
 This clubhouse is open on Saturday & Sunday mornings for the collection and return of away kits.
 Teams should keep away kits only for as long as they are required, and the kits should be returned, fully laundered, to the store room in good time for another BSCFC team to make use of them on the following weekend.
 Alternatively, you can use a set of bibs.